selfcommunity/developers-doc/docs/apireference/v2/tag/assign_a_tag.md

 title: Assign a Tag
 ---

-This endpoint assigns a tag to a user or to a category.
+This endpoint assigns a tag to a user or to a category or to a contribution.

 :::info